High-Quality Oral Surgery Treatment Options

 Dental implants are a solution for missing or badly decayed or broken teeth (or a single tooth) that can often be chosen as an alternative to dentures.
 The implant itself refers specifically to the metal post that is surgically placed into the bones of your mouth.
 These posts act as anchors for the artificial teeth.
 Implants are comfortable, fixed in place, and can be cared for as you would natural teeth.

 Although we only turn to tooth extraction as a last resort solution, sometimes the removal of a tooth (or multiple teeth) becomes necessary.
 Outside of wisdom tooth removal, there are a number of reasons a tooth may reach a point where it needs to be extracted.
-Serious damage or decay, crowding, and advanced gum disease are a few reasons a tooth may need to be removed.
+Serious damage or decay, crowding, and advanced gum disease

 As with any of our surgical procedures, your comfort is extremely important to us.
 If you find you need a tooth extraction, it will be performed with the utmost care.
 Dr. Willis’ skillful and gentle hand will remove the tooth without damage to the surrounding tissue.
 His clean, precise work makes for a speedy and successful recovery from oral surgery.

 The need for removal of one or more wisdom teeth is extremely common during the late teen years or the early 20s when wisdom teeth begin to make an appearance.
 There are four total wisdom teeth that come in at the back corners of the top and bottom of your mouth.
 Sometimes individuals never need to bother with the removal of their wisdom teeth while others experience issues that require their extraction.

 When the wisdom teeth begin to erupt, some experience pressure, discomfort, and tension.
 Common problems with the appearance of wisdom teeth include impaction (inability to break through the gums), crowding, or coming in at incorrect angles.
 All of these problems can create discomfort and potential strain on your existing teeth.